 Looking for great earbuds for working out is not just about finding the top earbuds on the market.

-You need to think about your workout, and the strain it will put on the buds.
+You need to think about your workout and the strain it will put on the buds.

 Features you may not care about on the train or at home might be very important for your workout or on the long run.

-- Stability: good workout earbuds always stay in your ears, no matter how much you shake your head.
+- Fit: good workout earbuds always stay in your ears, no matter how much you shake your head.
 Winged and hooked designs are the best.
 Earbuds are usually better for workouts than on-ear headphones due to better stability.

 - Durability: when you’re running or in the gym, earbuds can fall on the floor or get squashed by everything in your gym bag.
 That’s why you need something durable for working out.